tiff1002/ContentCreatorManager/README.md

 Started working towards making youtube-dl an option and even the default option but due to it not having a good option for downloading private videos like pytube (I am able to get it to auth once and the oauth token caches) I have made pytube default and left youtube-dl in an unfinished state but may return to it one day

-lbry.py added and functionality to grab channel and video data
+lbry.py added and functionality to grab channel and video data upload and update also added and tested